exercise soreness

 - The discomfort associated with the activity should not significantly outlast the activity itself, ideally returning to baseline within 30-60 minutes.
 If post activity related pain lasts into the rest of the day, if it interferes with sleep, if it is still present the following day, these would all be indications that you are pushing too hard, too fast, or that the exercise is not right for you.

 There is not a one size fits all solution to what discomfort is OK in your situation, and you ultimately need to discuss that with your provider.
 Some people have underlying conditions that will carry a little more baseline pain during the rehab phase ( inflammatory arthritis, meds, fibromyalgia), that will require creative accommodations.
-But in the end, where there is a will, there is almost always a way to get stronger.
+But in the end, where there is a will, there is almost always a way to get strong.